 - Health for carrying a pregnancy is assessed

-- One or two of the best embryos are transferred into your uterus or embryos are screened via PGS (preimplantation genetic screening) to be sure the embryo has the correct number of chromosomes, frozen and then transferred once the results are available.
+- One or two of the best embryos are transferred into your uterus or embryos are screened via PGT (preimplantation genetic testing) to be sure the embryo has the correct number of chromosomes, frozen and then transferred once the results are available.

 - Any additional viable embryos are frozen and stored for future use